-A fall-apart oven roast is delicious, meaty, rich, flavorsome, and juicy.
+A fall-apart oven roast is the perfect main dish because it is delicious, meaty, rich, flavorsome, and juicy.
 When the meat easily falls apart from the bone, it is a sight to behold.
 The beef literally feels like butter in your mouth.

 Although the cooking process takes about eight hours, the result is truly worth the wait.
-Serve it with mushroom gravy and vegetables, and it is a perfect meal.
+Serve it with mushroom gravy and vegetables; it is a perfect meal.

 What is Fall Apart Meat?